ilhamije/gemma-disaster-management/README.md

-# Gemma Disaster Assessment – Jetson Nano + Gemma + Ollama
+# Post Disaster Assessment
+With Jetson Nano + Gemma + Ollama + Flask

 ## Executive Summary

-This project demonstrates an AI-powered disaster assessment pipeline that leverages **Jetson Nano**, **Gemma LLM (via Ollama)**, and **Flask + Celery** for processing UAV imagery.
+This project demonstrates an AI-powered disaster assessment pipeline that leverages **Jetson Nano**, **Gemma3n model (via Ollama)**, and **Flask + Celery** for processing UAV imagery.
 By integrating real-time edge AI inference on the Jetson Nano with cloud-assisted task orchestration, we deliver **near real-time mapping** of disaster-affected regions, producing actionable **GeoJSON outputs** for emergency responders.

 ---

 ## High-Level Workflow Diagram

 ![Workflow Diagram](docs-img/local_web_service.png)
+*From my unpublished paper, the area of research intersects with this project.

 ---